narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 Walks out.

 The owner finds this somewhat pitiful and decides to make cucumber ice cream that night.
-Finds and prepares the right cucumbers, spices, etc., stays up until 3, but ultimately ends up with a tub of that legendary light green and creamy cucumber ice cream.
+Finds and prepares the right cucumbers, spices, etc., stays up until 3, ultimately ends up with a tub of that legendary, creamy, light green, cucumber ice cream.

 Business as usual the next day, big line forms, people point at the cucumber ice cream, one person tries it but it's not a runaway success.

-Our guy joins the line, waits for his turn.
-When the owner see him he nods with the confidence of an emperor. his triumph assured
+The cucumber guy joins the line, waits for his turn.
+When the owner sees him he nods with the confidence of an emperor.
+His triumph assured.

 It's our guy's turn to order.